 Additionally, Bryant offers you the opportunity to put theory into practice through internships on campus and at top public relations and advertising firms in New England.

 Future careers, post-grad opportunities

 You can apply the skills learned in public relations and advertising classes – writing, argumentation and persuasion, public speaking – to countless professions, from marketing researcher to lobbyist and campaign director to liaison officer.

 Faculty who teach advertising and public relations at Bryant include media scholars, teachers, writers, and marketing professionals.

 Adjunct Professor of Communication

-Since 1997, Nolfe has served as chief public affairs officer for the Rhode Island Department of Transportation, overseeing the agency’s internal and external communications, including social media.
+Nolfe has extensive experience serving as chief public affairs officer some of the region's leading organizations.
 She has also worked for NBC News in New York on broadcasts including “20/20,” “World News Tonight,” and “Good Morning America.”
 Nolfe incorporates that real-world experience in all her communication courses.
 “I don’t just teach it.
 I live it every day and can roll real-life examples into my classes,” she says.
 “It is the icing on the cake when Bryant students consider public relations as a career choice.”

 A SENSE OF COMMUNITY